Back to Blog

 Twitter threads consistently outperform single tweets.
-They get more impressions, more engagement, and more followers.
-The data on this is clear - threads generate 2-5x the engagement of standalone tweets.
+They pull more impressions, more engagement, and more follows, because the format keeps people reading instead of scrolling past.

 The problem?
 Writing a good thread takes time.
 You need a hook, a logical flow, individual tweets that work on their own, and a payoff at the end.
 Starting from a blank page, that's a 20-30 minute job at minimum.